thms-wlkr/step-connect/IOS_SETUP.md

 2. Under "Signing & Capabilities":
    - Select your Team (you'll need an Apple Developer account - $99/year)
    - Bundle Identifier: `com.stepbuddy.app` (or change to your preference)
-3. Update Display Name to "StepBuddy"
+3. Update Display Name to "walkr"
 4. Set minimum iOS version to 13.0 or higher

 ### 5. Test on Simulator